 BOND NO.

 PREMIUM:

 WHEREAS, The , (hereinafter designated as

-"Obligee") and (he ereinafter designated as "Principal") have
+"Obligee") and(l nereinafter designated as "Principal") have

 entered into an agreement whereby principal agrees to install and complete certain designated

-public improvements, which said agreement, date ed, and
+public improvements, which said agreement, date ted, and

-public improvements, which said agreement, date identified as project is hereby referred to and made a part hereof;
+public improvements, which said agreement, dat identified as project i s hereby referred to and made a part hereof;

 and

-WHEREAS, Said principal is required under the for the faithful performance of said agreement; e terms of said agreement to furnish a bond
+WHEREAS, Said principal is required under to for the faithful performance of said agreement; the terms of said agreement to furnish a bond

 NOW, THEREFORE, We, the principal and and firmly bound unto the hereinafter called dollars (\$ States for the payment of which sum well and truly) lawful money of the United to be made, we bind ourselves, our heirs,

-successors, executors and administrators, jointly and se everally firmly by these presents.
+successors, executors and administrators, jointly and severally firmly by these presents.

-The condition of this obligation is such that if executors, administrators, successors or assigns, shall and truly keep and perform the covenants, conditions a alteration thereof made as therein provided, on his or time and in the manner therein specified, and in all meaning, and shall indemnify and save harmiess the Cas therein stipulated, then this obligation shall become remain in full force and effect.
-As part of the obligation secured hereby and therefore, there shall be included costs and reasonable attorney's fees, incurred by county in successfully encosts and included in any judgment rendered. an all things stand to and abide by, and well ad provisions in the said agreement and any heir part, to be kept and perform and at the respects according to their true intent and obligee, its officers, agents and employees, he null and void; otherwise it shall be and l in addition to the face amount specified e expenses and fees, including reasonable aforcing such obligation, all to be taxed as
+The condition of this obligation is such that i executors, administrators, successors or assigns, shall and truly keep and perform the covenants, conditions alteration thereof made as therein provided, on his of time and in the manner therein specified, and in all meaning, and shall indemnify and save harmless the as therein stipulated, then this obligation shall become remain in full force and effect.
+As part of the obligation secured hereby and therefore, there shall be included costs and reasonal attorney's fees, incurred by county in successfully excess and included in any judgment rendered. in all things stand to and abide by, and well and provisions in the said agreement and any their part, to be kept and perform and at the respects according to their true intent and Obligee, its officers, agents and employees, me null and void; otherwise it shall be and ad in addition to the face amount specified ble expenses and fees, including reasonable enforcing such obligation, all to be taxed as

-The surety hereby stipulates and agrees that a addition to the terms of the agreement or to the work to be accompanying the same shall in any wise affect its of waive notice of any such change, extension of time, agreement or to the work or to the specifications. be performed thereunder or the specification oligations on this bond, and it does hereby
+The surety hereby stipulates and agrees that addition to the terms of the agreement or to the work to accompanying the same shall in any wise affect its waive notice of any such change, extension of time agreement or to the work or to the specifications. be performed thereunder or the specification obligations on this bond, and it does hereby

-IN WITNESS WHEREOF, this instrument ha s been duly executed by the principal and
+IN WITNESS WHEREOF, this instrument h as been duly executed by the principal and

 surety above named, on

-By
+Ву

 PRINCIPAL

 By:

 PRINCIPAL

 By:

 ATTORNEY-IN-FACT